Funkabwehr: Intercept companies

 The units in Italy were directed operationally by Aussenstelle Italy of WNV/FU, which was established simultaneously, first in Rome, later in Verona, but they remained under command 1 Special Intercept Company headquarters in Belgrade.

 While in Athens No.2 Company established its main receiving stations first at Phalerum and later at Ekáli.
 Discrimination and technical direction of the company was centred here, though the actual headquarters were in the city for more convenient contact with Aussenstelle Athens and other C.E. and intercept agencies.
 One bank intercept posts were maintained at Ioannina, Thebes, in the Morea and Crete and possibly Samos.
 The last named, though certainly projected, may never have been established.
-The long-range DF station was located at Loutsa, which seemed to been an important centre for all German Intercept services.
+The long-range DF station was located at Loutsa, which seemed to have been an important centre for all German Intercept services.
 In addition, the company could call on the Luftwaffe DF station at Kifissia, a naval station at Kalamaki and possibly others.
 In July 1943, No. 2 company moved its headquarters and monitoring unit from Athens to Sofia, the long-range DF station being established in Kavala, a year later a further move was made to Bucharest.
-Throughout these moves the short-range DF platoon of the company remained behind, first in the Athens and Salonika area, and later moving back with the withdrawal of the German forces.
+Throughout these moves the short-range DF platoon of the company remained behind, first in the Athens and Salonika area and later moving back with the withdrawal of the German forces.

 These Balkan companies underwent considerable changes of organisation which were not exactly paralleled in other areas.
 In September 1944, both companies were withdrawn to Jüterbog and combined into a single new intercept company, Funkhorch Kp. with a receiving station of twenty banks, discrimination section and long-range DF network.
 The close-range DF units were omitted from the new intercept company and were formed into a special DF company to operate in Italy and the Balkans.
 This company was expanded to a strength of four platoons stationed in Udine, Padua, Milan and Bratislava.
 The reorganisation of the Luftwaffe intercept companies did not effect their operational direction and remained under the command of WNV/FU III and received operational directions from (Funküberwachungsstab II), that was the former Ausenleitstelle Süd-Ost, in Vienna and from its subordinate Verbindungsorgane at Klagenfurt, Verona and Bratislava.